 - 1X point per dollar spent on all other purchases

 For those who have Bilt Rewards points, you can transfer these to American Airlines at a 1:1 ratio.
 Transfers should be instant.

 If you're not in a hurry, another way to beef up your AAdvantage stash is through a sign-up bonus on a co-branded credit card.
-For example, the AAdvantage® Aviator® World Elite Business Mastercard® is currently offering the chance to earn up to 70,000 bonus AAdvantage miles: Earn 60,000 miles after spending $1,000 in the first 90 days.
-Earn 10,000 miles when a purchase is made on an employee card.
+For example, the AAdvantage® Aviator® World Elite Business Mastercard® is currently offering the chance to earn up to 70,000 bonus AAdvantage miles: Earn 60,000 bonus miles after spending $2,000 on purchases in the first 90 days, and earn 10,000 bonus miles after a purchase is made on an employee card.
 Some of the other options include:

 - Citi® / AAdvantage® Platinum Select® World Elite Mastercard®